 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
-Our approach to feedback on pupil work and contribution is as follows:
+Our approach to feeding back on pupil work is as follows:

-- ★ Live lesson feedback sessions these lessons are an invaluable part of our provision.
-They enable purposeful interactions between class teachers and their pupils, provide support with identifying areas of difficulty and provide opportunities for immediate face to face feedback.
-After each live lesson, where an independent follow-on task is set, class teachers will stay online so that children can drop-in and out to seek further guidance or support. - ★ Children are encouraged to use the chat function or one-to-one channels to discuss learning or areas they find difficult teachers will be able to address these gaps or misconceptions in learning. - ★ During lessons or at the start of piece of work, children will be provided with a success criteria to support them with key skills.
-There will be opportunities across the week to practice and revise.
-This will not only independently support your children but also help your child to self-assess and reflect on how well they are achieving. - ★ All work submitted will be acknowledge and key pieces will receive feedback to support improvement, or a consolidation task, or a challenge task in order to deepen the learning. - All pupils will receive weekly feedback[ST1].
+- ★ Live lesson feedback sessions live lessons are an invaluable part of our provision and enable purposeful interactions between class teachers and their pupils, provide support with identifying areas of difficulty and provide opportunities for immediate face to face feedback.
+After each live lesson, where an independent follow-on task is set, class teachers will stay online so that children can drop in and out to seek further guidance or support. - ★ Children are encouraged to use the chat function, so that teachers can address gaps or misconceptions in learning. - ★ At the start of each week, children will be provided with a series of 'I can' statements which they will work towards, practice and revise over the course of that week.
+At the end of week, children will have the opportunity to self-assess how well they are achieving. - ★ Work submitted will be marked and positive feedback or feedback for improvement shared. - All pupils will receive weekly feedback.